teiesti/anthem-next/res/manual/src/analyze.md

 ```
     anthem analyze program.lp --property tightness
 ```
+It may be that a non-tight program is locally tight (see ???).
+If a user is certain that their program is locally tight, then the tightness check during verification can be bypassed by providing the flag `--bypass-tightness`.

 ## Private Recursion
 A program contains private recursion with respect to a user guide if